Georg Nöldeke: Biography

 After having spent his undergraduate studies at the University of Bonn and at the University of California, Berkeley, Georg Nöldeke earned a diploma in economics from the University of Bonn in 1988.
 In 1992, after graduate studies at the University of Bonn and at the London School of Economics, he further earned a Ph.D. from the former while simultaneously working there as a teaching and research assistant (1989–92).
 Following his studies, he became an assistant professor of economics at Princeton University (1992–94) before returning to Bonn in 1994, where he took up the position of an associate professor.
 Three years later, Nöldeke moved to the University of Basel, where he was made professor of economics (1997–99) and directed the university's graduate studies in economics, before taking up the same position at the University of Bonn two years later (1999-2006).
 During his tenure at Bonn, he also served as co-director of graduate studies, chairman of the Department of Economics, and Dean of the Faculty of Law and Economics.
 Finally, having returned to Switzerland, he has been a professor of economics at the University of Basel since 2006.
-However, Nöldeke has also held in parallel many visiting appointments, e.g. at Yale University, Yale-NUS College, University of Toulouse, University of Zurich, University of Munich, and Tel Aviv University.
+However, Nöldeke has also held in parallel many visiting appointments, e.g., at Yale University, Yale-NUS College, University of Toulouse, University of Zurich, LMU Munich, and Tel Aviv University.

 At the University of Basel, Georg Nöldeke is the founder of the Bernoulli Network for the Behavioral Sciences.
 He also is affiliated with the German Economic Association, wherein he currently serves as member of the Executive Council and chairs the Standing Field Committee in Economic Theory (2015–18).
 Moreover, he is a research fellow at CESifo and has been a research fellow at the Centre for Economic Policy Research (CEPR).
 Furthermore, since 2015, he has also been serving on the Council of the Game Theory Society (2015–21).
 Finally, Nöldeke currently performs editorial duties for the Journal of the European Economic Association, Games and Theoretical Economics, and has worked in the past in editorial positions for academic journals such as Econometrica, European Economic Review, Review of Economic Studies, and International Economic Review.

 Georg Nöldeke is married and has two children.